Notes about guidance to Councillors involved in planning decisions

 Reports to Committee on planning matters must be accurate and cover all relevant points.
 Where a planning application is subject to a full report this will refer to the provisions of the Development Plan and whether the application is or is not in conformity with it, together with all other relevant material planning considerations.

 - Members must thoroughly consider any advice given by a statutory consultee or relevant Government Department, including views expressed by English Heritage or the Environment Agency.

 - Members must take into account the view of local residents when determining a planning application, but recognise that such opposition cannot be a reason in itself for refusing planning permission unless founded on valid planning reasons, which are supported by substantial evidence

 - Members must take into account earlier Council decisions, appeal decisions in relation to the site, or other related appeal decisions.

 - Members must not prevent, inhibit or delay development which could reasonably be permitted.

 - In relation to planning conditions, Members must avoid the imposition of conditions which are unnecessary, unreasonable, unenforceable, imprecise or irrelevant.

 - All reasons for refusal and conditions to be attached to permissions must be clear and unambiguous.

 In discussing, and then determining, a planning application or other planning matter Members will confine themselves to the planning merits of the case and the reasons for making a final decision should be clear and convincing, and supported by planning evidence.
-If members wish to refuse an application against officer advice, or impose additional conditions to a permission, the reasons for refusal or the additional conditions to be applied must be clearly stated at the time the propositions are moved at the meeting.
+If members wish to refuse an application against officer advice or impose additional conditions to a planning permission, the reasons for refusal or the additional conditions to be applied must be clearly stated at the time the propositions are moved at the meeting.